krausealicia/MCGL_2023_GitHub-Workshop/CSEE_GitHub-Workshop_Activity.md

 **Question 1.** If you could be an animal for a day, which would you choose and why?

-*Answer: dolphin*
+*Answer:*

 **Question 2.** Is a hot dog a sandwich?
 Justify your answer.

-*Answer: Yes!!! 🌭 = 🥪 because it is some sort of edible item between two pieces of bread.
+*Answer:*

 **Question 3.** What is your go-to karaoke anthem?

 *Answer:*

-**Question 4.** Who is your favorite Canadian icon?
-E.g., Gordon Lightfoot, Rush, beavers etc.

-*Answer:*

-**Question 5.** Which fictional ecosystem would you study if you could?
+**Question 4.** Which fictional ecosystem would you study if you could?
 E.g., the sand dunes of Arrakis, the Misty Mountains.

 *Answer:*